nadouglass7/HSUWebMap/ReadMe.txt

 - SpatialData - contains all GeoJSON files used to display spatial data
 - master.csv:
 	- This is used as an easy way to keep track of every feature being placed on the map.
 Data that is stored in this .csv is what will appear on the map, once you run the csv_to_map.py script, so be sure not to edit this unless you intend to make changes to the HSU web map.
 The .csv is broken down as follows:
 		- id: the hard identifier for this feature.
 This id SHOULD not be reused for any other feature and no duplicate codes should exist in this project.
 See id_sheet for more info.
+Source: https://www.random.org/strings/?mode=advanced,
 		- name: the official and unabbreviated name of the feature (Ex.
 Natural Resources, instead of NATURAL RESOURCES or NR)
 		- class: the feature classification.
 (Building, Road, POI, Area,``` this needs to be explicitly cleared up)
 		- label_1: what appears in this location at the first zoom level.
 If left blank, then no label will appear